nbergeland/freight-fairness-finder/README.md

 # Freight Fairness Finder

-Detailed website explanation may be found at: https://deepwiki.com/nbergeland/freight-fairness-finder/1-overview#overview

 # Project Overview

 The Freight Fairness Finder is a React-based web application designed to help freight carriers and shippers compare rates across multiple freight boards and benchmark their rates against market averages.
 This document provides a high-level overview of the system architecture, core components, and data flow within the application.